-Solid Waste- To account for the collection and disposal of the City's solid waste and recycling.
+Solid Waste To account for the collection and disposal of the City's solid waste and recycling.

 Hydroelectric Power System - To account for sale of power from two City power generation dams.
-This fund was closed, July 1, 2005.

 2. DESCRIPTION OF CITY OPERATIONS AND FUND TYPES (Concluded)